ninjulia/becausejulia/src/design/elearn.md

     {
       headline: Working with constraints.,
       subhead: 'Stretching the boundaries of existing templates.',
-      description: 'Unfortunately, ConnectWise had only one template created for landing pages, and our deadline was too tight to code bespoke layouts.
-After discussing with the team, there were a select number of existing web components I could leverage to carry the summer camp theme through from the emails to the landing pages.
-I crafted themed banners, background images, and imagery to elevate these standard pages into a unique experience',
+      description: 'Due to our tight deadline, the team repurposed existing web components to create landing pages.
+I designed themed banners, background images, and unique imagery to carry the summer camp theme from the emails through the landing pages.',
       imageAlt: landing pages,
     },
   ]